-- Chapter Six: Land Use and Development Standards provides the land use, zoning, and development framework for the Specific Plan Area, including the zoning map, the land uses that are allowed in each land use zone, the objective standards that apply in each zone (the rules that must be followed when undertaking new development or significant modifications of existing development), and the supporting design guidelines. - Chapter Seven: Parks, Open Space, and Public Facilities.
+- Chapter Five: Land Use Policies contains general goals and policies pertaining to land use and development in the Plan Area, including best practices to follow and desired outcomes, and are an extension of the General Plan's goals and policies that focus on the Plan Area. - Chapter Six: Land Use and Development Standards provides the land use, zoning, and development framework for the Specific Plan Area, including the zoning map, the land uses that are allowed in each land use zone, the objective standards that apply in each zone (the rules that must be followed when undertaking new development or significant modifications of existing development), and the supporting design guidelines. - Chapter Seven: Open Space, Parks, and Public Facilities.
 This chapter describes the vision for a network of parks and open spaces throughout the Plan Area that is well connected, accessible to residents and users of all ages and abilities, consists of both passive and active recreation, and preserves natural, undeveloped open spaces where possible.
-This chapter includes standards and guidelines to ensure these concepts are implemented. - Chapter Eight: Mobility and Streetscape describes how the movement of pedestrians, vehicles, bicycles, and transit will be improved within the Plan Area.
+This chapter includes standards and guidelines to ensure these concepts are implemented. - Chapter Eight: Circulation describes how the movement of pedestrians, vehicles, bicycles, and transit can be improved within the Plan Area.
 The chapter provides recommendations for specific streets and street types within the Specific Plan Area. - Chapter Nine: Utilities provides recommendations for stormwater, wastewater, and water infrastructure improvements.
 This chapter also discusses potential improvements to police and fire service, schools, libraries, and parks within the Specific Plan Area that may be necessary as the Specific Plan is implemented. - Chapter Ten: Community Benefits describes the requirements, guidelines, and processes related to community benefits that apply to major office/R&D development projects.
-This chapter reflects the top priorities for benefits to be provided by entitled projects as articulated during the creation of this Specific Plan. - Chapter Eleven: Implementation discusses the implementation process that will follow immediately upon adoption of the Plan, the requisite physical and programmatic improvements needed to
+This chapter reflects the top priorities for benefits to be provided by entitled projects as articulated during the creation of this Specific Plan.

-- effectively carry out the Plan's vision, and finally potential funding opportunities and financing strategies for improvements recommended in this Plan. - Appendix A: Land Use Definitions.
-This appendix contains detailed definitions for all land uses listed in Table 6-1 in Chapter 6. - Appendix B: Fiscal Impact Analysis.
-This appendix provides employment and fiscal impact analyses for implementation of the Specific Plan. - Appendix C: Mitigation Monitoring and Reporting Program (MMRP).
-This appendix contains all mitigation measures and reporting requirements in the accompanying SEIR.
+- Chapter Eleven: Implementation discusses the implementation process that will follow immediately upon adoption of the Plan, the requisite physical and programmatic improvements needed to effectively carry out the Plan's vision, and finally potential funding opportunities and financing strategies for improvements recommended in this Plan. - Appendix A: Fiscal Impact Analysis.
+This appendix provides employment and fiscal impact analyses for implementation of the Specific Plan [to be included with final Plan] - Appendix B: Land Use Definitions [to be included with final Plan] - Appendix C: Mitigation Monitoring and Reporting Program (MMRP) [to be included with final Plan]